nprapps/nprapps.github.com/_posts/2015-05-18-locator-maps.markdown

 ## Drawing The Map

+I've been pretty impressed with the relative ease of using D3 to [render maps](https://github.com/nprapps/dailygraphics/blob/master/graphic_templates/locator_map/js/graphic.js#L109-L135) and test [projections](https://github.com/mbostock/d3/wiki/Geo-Projections).
+Need to adjust the scope of the map?
+It might just be a matter of adjusting the map scale and centroid (and, if necessary, expanding the overall bounding-box and re-running the mapturner script) — much faster than redrawing a flat map.

+Label positioning is a tricky thing.
+So far, the best way I've found to deal with it is to set up [an object at the top of the JS with all the nit-picky adjustments, and then checking for that when the labels are rendered.

+    var CITY_LABEL_ADJUSTMENTS = [];
+    CITY_LABEL_ADJUSTMENTS['Biratnagar'] = { 'dy': -3 };
+    CITY_LABEL_ADJUSTMENTS['Birganj'] = { 'dy': -3 };
+    CITY_LABEL_ADJUSTMENTS['Kathmandu'] = { 'text-anchor': 'end', 'dx': -4, 'dy': -4 };
+    CITY_LABEL_ADJUSTMENTS['Nepalganj'] = { 'text-anchor': 'end', 'dx': -4, 'dy': 12 };
+    CITY_LABEL_ADJUSTMENTS['Pokhara'] = { 'text-anchor': 'end', 'dx': -6 };
+    CITY_LABEL_ADJUSTMENTS['Kanpur'] = { 'dy': 12 };

+Responsiveness makes label positioning even more of a challenge.
+In the Nepal example, I used LESS in a media query to hide cities above a certain scalerank on smaller screens.

+    @media screen and (max-width: 480px) {
+        .city-labels text,
+        .cities path {
+            &.scalerank-4,
+            &.scalerank-5,
+            &.scalerank-6,
+            &.scalerank-7,
+            &.scalerank-8 {
+                display: none;
+            }
+        }
+    }

 Our finished example map (or as finished as anything is at the end of a hackday):

 <div data-pym-src="http://apps.npr.org/dailygraphics/graphics/test-map-nepal-earthquake/child.html">&nbsp;</div><script src="http://apps.npr.org/dailygraphics/graphics/test-map-nepal-earthquake/js/lib/pym.js" type="text/javascript"></script>

+There's still more polishing to do — for example, the Bangladesh counry label, even abbreviated, is still getting cut off.
+And the quake dots need more labelling and context.
+But it's a reasonable start.

+Drawing these maps in code has also meant revisiting our map styles — colors, typography, label and line conventions, etc. Our static map styles rely heavily on Helvetica Neue Condensed, which we don't have as a webfont.
+We do have access to Gotham, which is lovely but too wide to be a universal go-to.
+So we may end up with a mix of Gotham and Helvetica — or something else entirely.
+We'll see how it evolves.

 ## Locator Maps And Dailygraphics